lowlydba/incident-io-action/README.md

 > [!NOTE]
 > This is an unofficial, community-created GitHub Action and is not
 > affiliated with, endorsed by, or supported by incident.io. incident.io and its
-> associated trademarks are property of incident.io Ltd.
+> associated trademarks are property of Pineapple Technology Ltd.

 A GitHub Action to send alerts to incident.io using their Alert Events V2 API.
 This action automatically includes GitHub workflow context in the alert